 If you haven't already, take steps to further define who your audience is.
 Nonprofits can often have more complex audiences than for-profit organizations, so keep it simple and remember the people who make up your audience are all centered around your mission.
 This a great guide from HubSpot that dives into techniques to help you further develop your audience including building personas.

 Finding Truth In Voice.

 Knowing your audience is one thing, knowing your voice is completely different.
 Your nonprofit's voice in storytelling should be an extension of your organization's brand and culture.
 It provides the feeling, authenticity, and weight behind your words.
-This blog from the Badger Group (specifically their graphic) does a good job of simplifying how to define your nonprofit's voice.
 I like to break voice down into 4 categories:

 - Archetype/Persona (see the 12 archetypes below)

 Each of these informs the other, so once you start discovering certain aspects of your voice like tone you can start to understand what language conveys that tone.
 Never let your voice in storytelling be this ball and chain either — certain goals or actions require a different voice from your organization; that doesn't make it any less authentic.
 Stories and communications around advocacy or political action may require a sense of urgency that those highlighting donors or volunteer events won't have and that's okay.
 You can still have consistency while branching out to tell your story creatively.